roberts-andy/petFinderSearch/README.md

     "CollName": "pets"
 ```

-Back in your entry point function:
+Back in your entry point function.
+This is my new version of the function:

 ``` cs
         [FunctionName("SearchForNewPets")]